Skip to content

 Complicated UTI: what does it mean?
 And what are the symptoms?

-The presence of fever and significant fatigue may indicate a complicated UTI.
+The presence of high-grade fever and significant fatigue could indicate a complicated UTI.
+Other symptoms may include:

 • Chills.